 Because the drink was never patented, Lin Hsui Hui’s story might just be a bit of clever marketing.
 However, food historians and bubble tea makers all agree that bubble tea first cropped up in the late 1980s among Taiwan’s thriving cosmopolitan street food culture.
 Night market-style cuisine also caters to sweet tooths—think desserts made out of flavored jellies, shaved ice, and blended fruits.
 Taiwanese drink stands offer bubble tea alongside slushies, cream floats, and flavored teas far sweeter than those found at traditional teahouses.

-Buddha Bubbles Coconut Boba/Bubble Tea Powder, $13.95 on Amazon
+Buddha Bubbles Coconut Boba/Bubble Tea Powder, $15.95 from Amazon

 Make sweet, refreshing bubble tea at home.